 WAYNE – With the final weekend of December made for spending time with family this holiday season, the next Wayne Mobile Food Truck will be a week early.

 Food-insecure individuals and families in Wayne county along with surrounding communities will be able to benefit from the monthly food pantry truck which is scheduled to be in town this weekend.

-Distribution of the drive-up mobile pantry will be at Journey Christian Church (1110 East 7th Street) on Saturday, September 26 at 10 a.m.
-Those wishing to get food from the food truck need to arrive by 9:30 a.m. to receive a number to assure they get food.
+Distribution of the drive-up mobile pantry will be at Journey Christian Church (1110 East 7th Street) on Saturday, December 19 at 9:30 a.m.
+Those wishing to get food from the food truck need to arrive prior to 9:30 a.m. to receive a number to assure they get food due to the large numbers that respond to this event.
 The church building will not be open as those needing food will be asked to remain in their vehicle.

 All food will arrive pre-boxed and be distributed in the church parking lot via drive-thru.